 Snapshots use the incremental snapshot chain mechanism.
 This mechanism retains the status of snapshot at each point in time.
 As a result, a snapshot backup only backs up the incremental and updated data on cloud disks.

 Each RDS instance is allocated a free quota for backup storage.
 If the backup storage of your RDS instance does not exceed the free quota, you are not charged for backup storage.
 If the backup storage exceeds the free quota, you are charged for the excess storage that you use.
-For more information about the free quota and billing rules, see Billable items and pricing for the backup storage of an ApsaraDB RDS for SQL Server instance.
+For more information about the free quota and billing rules, see Backup storage fees.

 By default, an RDS instance uses the physical backup method.
 You can manually change the backup method to snapshot backup.